Kolf Sports Center

 The Kolf Sports Center is a 5,800-seat multi-purpose arena at the University of Wisconsin–Oshkosh in Oshkosh, Wisconsin.
 It was named for Robert Kolf, the university's head track coach from 1931 to 1959.

+The arena is home to the Wisconsin–Oshkosh Titans basketball, volleyball, gymnastics, track and field (indoor), and wrestling teams.

 History

 Kolf Sports center was considered to be a state-of-the-art facility when it was built in 1971.
 It contains a one eighth of a mile all-weather indoor track on the second floor.
 The track hosted the 1994, 1997 and 2001 NCAA Division III Indoor National Championship meets.

 Uses

 Athletics

 The UW-Oshkosh Titans track and field teams practice in the indoor track.
 The track hosts the annual Oshkosh High School Invitational, which is attended by a large number of Wisconsin high school track teams.

 The basketball court is the home of the University of Wisconsin–Oshkosh Titans men's and women's basketball teams.

 The university also uses the facility for wrestling and gymnastics.

 The university holds physical education classes at Kolf.
 The offices of the physical education department, the university's athletic director, athletic coaches, and the Military Science Department are located at Kolf.